 - Poor positioning.
 Try positioning your baby in a sitting or semi-upright position when breastfeeding, or recline back so your baby is tummy-to-tummy with you.
 If you are using bottles, practice “paced bottle-feeding” with your baby, and experiment with nipple types and sizes, as a switch may reduce the amount of air your baby draws in with each feeding.

 - Food intolerances.
 Keep a dietary log.
 There’s no reason to stop breastfeeding if your baby has colic; in fact, switching a colicky baby to artificial infant formula can make the symptoms worse.
 However, you will want to write down the foods you consume each day, since it is possible that some foods can trigger colic in your baby.
 Look for patterns.
 Are your baby’s crying spells worse after you’ve had dairy products?
-Eliminating dairy from your (or your baby’s, if formula-fed) diet can make a difference, although you may not notice a difference until all of the milk proteins are out of your system.
-This could take a couple of weeks.
+Eliminating dairy from your (or your baby’s, if formula-fed) diet can make a difference, although you may not notice a difference for a couple of weeks, when all of the milk proteins will be out of your system.
 Think, too, of other common food-sensitivity culprits, such as caffeine and spicy foods.
 Avoid any suspect foods for at least one week, to see if there are changes in your baby’s behavior.

 - Meal size.
 Sometimes, colic is caused by over-feeding.
 Try feeding your baby smaller, more frequent meals.
 Offer just one breast per feeding.
 This gives your baby a low-volume, low-sugar, high-fat meal rather than a high-volume, high-sugar, low-fat one.
 High-sugar meals produce more gas, and increase the risk for colic.
 Feed from the other breast for the next feeding, and continue to alternate.
 Shorter feedings may also help to address another theorized cause of colic: immature jaw development.